GTmetrix Performance Blog

 Additional Tabs When Expanding Request URLs

-Some requests may have additional tabs such as Params, Post, Img (from URL), and Response, depending on the type of request (CSS/JS/HTML, image, etc.) and what HTTP method was used for the browser-server communication (GET, POST, etc.).
+Some requests may have additional tabs such as Params, Post, Img (from URL), Initiator, and Response, depending on the type of request (CSS/JS/HTML, image, etc.) and what HTTP method was used for the browser-server communication (GET, POST, etc.).

 For the most part, these additional tabs are meant for more technical users, and you probably won’t see them.